What's a science-loving person doing in a place like this?

 I discovered Eastern medicine and acupuncture as part of my personal journey into health more than 35 years ago.
 Although I was initially skeptical, I was intrigued after experiencing excellent results for a chronic condition that I was unable to resolve through Western medicine.
 Many of my patients report this to be true for them as well.

-Since I was seeking a career in medicine, I started reading The Web That Has No Weaver, a book that demystifies Eastern medicine.
+Since I was seeking a career in medicine and had decided Western medicine was not right for me, I started reading The Web That Has No Weaver, a book that demystifies Eastern medicine.
 It changed my perspective on medicine and opened a door to a new way of thinking.
 Based on ecological principles and common sense, Eastern medicine captured my attention and drew me in.
 Applying its practices has changed my life for the best.
 I expect it to do the same for you.

 Looking Forward: Innovative Healthcare and Health Education